carlosazsilva/PolynomialApp/README.md

 ## PART I · Development of the Polynomial class

-Desenvolva a class Polynomial com os seguintes construtores, propriedades e métodos:
+Development of the Polynomial class with the following constructors, properties and methods:

 * [Constructors](#constructors)
 * [Properties](#properties)
 * [Methods](#methods)

-> Poderão ser criados métodos adicionais para criar o código mais limpo e legível.
+> Additional methods can be created to make the code cleaner and more readable.

 ### Contructors

 Constructor                            | Action
 :------------------------------------- | :-----
 `Polynomial()`                         | Default constructor.
-`public Polynomial(params int[] coef)` | Creates a new instance of the Polynomial object with the coefficients as parameters.<br>O grau de cada termo será o respetivo índice no vetor coef recebido como argumento.<br>No Polinómio não deverão existir nunca termos com coeficiente = 0 (zero)
+`public Polynomial(params int[] coef)` | Creates a new instance of the Polynomial object with the coefficients as parameters.<br>The degree of each term is its respective index in the array.<br>Terms with 0 valued coefficients are not allowed.
+`public Polynomial(string polynomial)` | Creates a new instance of the Polynomial object based on a string.

 ### Properties